NCIP/caarray/software/grid/legacy/README-patchedlib.txt

 - Patched EncodingUtils to enable fallback behavior in the serialization routines
 - Patched ServiceConfigUtil.hasConfigProperty.
 Class.getMethod throws an exception, not return null, if a method is not present.
 - build fix for introduce with missing classpath initialization
+- case sensitivity problem with grid transfer patch to wsdl

 The patch is core.patch, and can be applied to the following SVN directory: